What personal information do we collect from the people that visit our blog, website or app?

 How do we protect your information?

 Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.
 We use regular malware scanning.
-Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems and are required to keep the information confidential.
+Your personal information is also contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.
 We implement a variety of security measures when a user places an order enters, submits, or accesses their information to maintain the safety of your personal information.
-All transactions are processed through a gateway provider and are not stored or processed on our servers.
+All transactions, and associated transaction data, are processed through a gateway provider and are not stored or processed on our servers.

 Do we use ‘cookies’?